laurentperrinet/laurentperrinet.github.io/content/publication/taouali-15-icmns/index.md

   performance of this model to the Poisson model on a population decoding task.
 This shows that more knowledge about the form of dispersion tuning is necessary to have a significant gain, uncovering a possible feature of the neural spiking code.'
-authors:
-- Wahiba Taouali
-- Giacomo Benvenuti
-- Pascal Wallisch
-- Frédéric Y Chavane
-- Laurent U Perrinet
-date: 2015-01-01
 featured: false
-grants:
-- anr-bala-v1
+categories:
-- brain-scales
+- Biological Neuroscience
-publication: '*ICMNS 2015 conference*'
-publication_types:
-- inproceedings
+- Education
-title: On overdispersion in neuronal evoked activity
+- NeuroAI & Machine Learning
 tags:
 - bayesian-modelling
 - primary-visual-cortex
 - spiking-neural-networks
-categories:
+publication: '*ICMNS 2015 conference*'
+publication_types:
+- inproceedings
+grants:
-- Biological Neuroscience
+- anr-bala-v1
-- Education
+- brain-scales
-- NeuroAI & Machine Learning
 ---
 * see a follow-up in this [publication]({{< ref "/publication/taouali-16" >}})